The Last Jedi

 So it was left to those toys—and also the occasional crappy novel and weirdly drawn comic book—to keep the torch lit, to keep the love alive…

 Later, there would come cable, where I would watch both the original film, and also Neil Diamond’s The Jazz Singer, a million times on HBO.
 Soon after, VCR rental and video stores also became a thing.
 There was also the occasional TV special, like the legendary Holiday Special that was so bad, that much like Roger Corman’s version of the Fantastic Four, Lucas actively tried to destroy every copy in existence.
-There was also the Droids and Ewok cartoon, as well as the strange and terrible Ewok Adventure TV movies, all of which seemed to be mostly concerned with never using, or even referring to, anything that actually happened in the films.
+There was also the Droids and Ewok cartoon, as well as the strange and terrible Ewok Adventure TV movies, all of which seemed to be concerned with never ever using, or even referring to, anything that actually happened in the films.

-But these things were but meager drips of water to a fandom that was dying of thirst, a brief respite from an all-consuming desire that could only begin to be quenched by the coming of a deluge.
+But these things were just meager drips of water to a fandom that was dying of thirst, a brief respite from an all-consuming desire that could only begin to be quenched by the coming of a deluge.

 And thus… the Prequels.